yasha-user/proj67-shopping-cart/README.md

 Just open an html file after downloading it and your browser will run it

-about the strange bug: in chrome cart page works but in mozilla it doesn't
+<h2> about the strange bug: </h2>

+in chrome cart page works but in mozilla it doesn't.

+<h3>update:</h3>

+if you use it as a start file in your node server, everything works correctly